Victoria Orenze

-Victoria Orenze (born 23 March 1984) is a Nigerian gospel artiste.
+Victoria Orenze (born 23 March 1984) is a Nigerian gospel singer, songwriter, and worship leader known for her soulful worship style and spiritually‑charged songs.
+She gained widespread recognition after her collaboration with gospel artist Nathaniel Bassey on the song “Alagbada Ina.”

 Career

 Victoria came to the limelight after featuring in 'Alagbada Ina' by Nathaniel Bassey in 2017.
 The duo have gone on to release several songs together like Ebenezer and Let Your Fire Fall.